Royal Shipyards of Seville: Operation

 In this view of Seville at the end of the 16th century, "The Shipyards" is indicated with nº 23, next to "Postigo del Carbón" gate (nº 43).

 There were other reasons why the shipyards stopped producing galleys, other than the need for warehouse space.
 After the end of the wars with England and the battles for the Strait of Gibraltar, the Kingdom of Castile stopped needing warships.
 The architectural design of the shipyards was also only optimized for building galleys, which had lost combat capacity against novel designs, such as the carrack and the nao, which were faster, stronger, and had improved range thanks to their smaller crews.
 For the Crown, it was also more economically advantageous to rent out private sailing vessels than to build and maintain permanent fleets of galleys.
-Finally, the ascent to the throne in 1475 CE of Isabella I and her husband Ferdinand II of Aragon (called the Catholic Monarchs years later) meant that Castilians gained access to shipyards of the Crown of Aragon, which may have been cheaper to use than the one in Seville.
+Finally, the ascent to the throne in 1475 of Isabella I and her husband Ferdinand II of Aragon (called the Catholic Monarchs years later) meant that Castilians gained access to shipyards of the Crown of Aragon, which may have been cheaper to use than the one in Seville.

 Although the workload decreased, the number of artisans officially linked to the shipyard did not fall, provoking frequent protests by the Council of Seville about the injustice represented by the tax exemptions of the francs and other protected occupations.
-Until 1549 CE, the fourth nave of the shipyards was designated for the manufacture of pumps to reduce water in the boats, and became known as "the fireman's nave."
+Until 1549, the fourth nave of the shipyards was designated for the manufacture of pumps to reduce water in the boats, and became known as "the fireman's nave."

-In 1570 CE, a large galley would be built in Barcelona and taken to Seville to be decorated with Renaissance allegorical motifs.
+In 1570, a large galley would be built in Barcelona and taken to Seville to be decorated with Renaissance allegorical motifs.
 This was the Capitana galley, commanded by John of Austria during the Battle of Lepanto.

-On June 5, 1593 CE, King Philip II of Spain would prohibit by Royal Decree that the ships built in the Sevillian Shipyards be used for trips to the Indies, claiming that their wood was greatly inferior compared to that used by shipyards in northern Spain.
+On June 5, 1593, King Philip II of Spain would prohibit by Royal Decree that the ships built in the Sevillian Shipyards be used for trips to the Indies, claiming that their wood was greatly inferior compared to that used by shipyards in northern Spain.

 Little by little, the shipyards gradually transformed into a series of commercial warehouses.
 Sugar, ginger, cinnamon, medicinal plants and noble woods from the Indies were also stored there.
 In the 18th century, the premises were labeled with a sign that read: "La Real Casa de Atarazanas de Azogues de Indias" (The Royal House of Shipyards of Markets of Indies).